ibm-cloud-architecture/refarch-eda/docs/deployments/kafka/README.md

 # Kafka Deployment

-We are proposing three deployment approaches:
+We are proposing different deployment approaches:

-* Using IBM Event Streams (See [separate note](../eventstreams/README.md))
+* Using IBM Event Streams on kubernetes or Openshift (See [separate note](../eventstreams/README.md))
 * Using Kafka on development environment, mostly developer workstation
-* Using IBM Cloud private for production
+* Using IBM Event Streams as service in IBM Cloud.
+(See [this note](../eventstreams/es-ibm-cloud.md))

 We are defining two types of manifests, one set for development environment and one for production.
 The manifests and scripts are under each deployment folders.

 ## Development

 For kafka the manifests are in this project under the `deployments/kafka/dev` folder.
-We are using the google image: `gcr.io/google_samples/k8skafka:v1`.
+We are using the google image: `bitnami/kafka`.

 We tested on MacOS with Docker Edge and Kubernetes.

-We are also providing scripts to deploy Kafka:
+We are also providing scripts to deploy Kafka to a kubernetes cluster:

 ```shell
 $ pwd